Safeguarding, Health and Safety & Online Safety

 Maintaining a Safe Environment

 We have a team of people ensuring our school environment is safe for the children and adults within it.
-Our Interm-Executive Head teacher, Mrs Wilson and Site Manager, Mr Kinver are supported by our Health and Safety Team, Mrs Philips and our Governor, Mr Cross.
+Our Interm-Co Head teachers, Mrs McMurtry and Mrs Boulton are supported by our Health and Safety Team, and our Governor, Mr Cross.
 Our school staff are all proactive in ensuring our environment is safe.
 'Formal' monitoring walks, alongside day-to-day vigilance, ensure our environment remains a safe place to learn, play and work.

 Reporting a Hazard

-Our site manager, Mr Kinver,takes excellent care of our building and grounds and is proactive in ensuring the environment is safe for us all.
-Lots of eyes are better than two though so if you spot a potential hazard, please do not hesitate to let Mr Kinver, Mrs Wilson, Mr Lund or our office staff know and we will see to it as quickly as possible.
+Our site managers, take excellent care of our building and grounds and are proactive in ensuring the environment is safe for us all.
+Lots of eyes are better than two though so if you spot a potential hazard, please do not hesitate to let Mrs McMurtry, Mrs Boulton, Mr Lund or our office staff know and we will see to it as quickly as possible.

 Play